Trending topics: Gaming

 Digital assets for digital worlds

 It’s no secret that the gaming industry is a massive global market, worth an estimated $300 billion in 2022.
-But what you may not know is that blockchain and crypto are changing the game—no pun intended.
+But what you may not know is that blockchain and cryptography are changing the game—no pun intended.

 Blockchain enables a new level of transparency, trust, and decentralization in the gaming industry.
 And that’s just the beginning.
 Below are three ways blockchain and crypto are changing the world of gaming.